 More Parental Involvement

 Getting families involved can also motivate communicators more.
 The grandmother who had been unsure of how to use AAC can now be part of shared reading activities during teletherapy.
-If she goes on to apply the strategies while reading bedtime stories, the communicator gets more AAC learning doing what they love.
+If she goes on to apply the strategies while reading bedtime stories, the communicator gets more learning doing what they love.

 Communication Opportunities Galore